Email Capt. Rick Stanczyk

 Do I need any prior fishing experience to catch tarpon?

-No you don’t, though some fishing experience is always helpful.
+No you don’t, but some fishing experience is always helpful.
 Though I have people who have never fished before catch tarpon on a regular basis.
 Actually many of these people do better as they don’t have any ‘bad fishing habits’ and listen to my instructions well.
 However being able to get around the boat, know how to operate the rod/reel, adjust the drag accordingly, see and know where the fish is, etc… definitely helps.
-Feel free to read my tarpon angling tips section though.
+Feel free to read my tarpon angling tips section for more info on landing a tarpon.

 How many tarpon may I expect to catch in a day?

 Well this depends on a lot of factors, but generally I tell people if you catch a tarpon you’ve had a good day.
-Lots of things can happen and tarpon aren’t easy to catch – that is why we enjoy doing it so much, for the challenge.
+Lots of things can happen and tarpon aren’t easy to catch – that is why we enjoy doing it so much – for the challenge!
 They break lines, throw hooks, get eaten by sharks, go through bridge pilings, get under the boat and motor, and all kinds of things.
 Some times the fish are very large and take an hour or more to land.
 By the time this happens the ‘bite’ may have slowed down or be over with.
 Other times we are catching smaller size fish that you can land in 10 or 15 minutes, and you can catch 2 or 3 of them in that same amount of time.
+A lot of how long it takes to land one depends on how well you fight the tarpon (yes their is proper technique involved in doing so).
 Some days the conditions just suck and you may fish all day just for one possible bite out of a tarpon, other days it may be very good and you may get over a dozen bites.
-But if you read my tarpon fishing reports and email me, I can tell you the better times to come and you can see what happens on my trips on a daily basis.
+But if you read my tarpon fishing reports you can see which months are the most productive for me, and feel free to email me to get my personal thoughts.

 What is the best time to come catch tarpon in the Keys?